NativeScript/docs-v7/getting-started/chapter-1.md

 cd sample-Groceries
 ```

-The master branch has the final state of the Groceries app.
-Feel free to [refer back to it](https://github.com/NativeScript/sample-Groceries) at any time, but for now, switch over to the “start” branch for this guide's starting point:
+Finally, switch to the “start” branch for this guide's starting point:

 ```
 git checkout start
 ```

+>**TIP:** The “end” branch has the final state of this guide's tutorial.
+Feel free to [refer to the branch on GitHub](https://github.com/NativeScript/sample-Groceries/tree/end) if you get stuck.

 <div class="exercise-end"></div>